AshwinSundar/intermittent-fasting/README.md

 # Intermittent Fasting CLI

 ## CLI tool for tracking intermittent fasting times

 ## TO DO

-- create tests
+[X] create tests
-- create visualizer
+[] create visualizer

+====

+Things I learned writing this program:

+- Go obeys a principle of progressive disclosure.
+The language is easy to use out of the box.
+Simple features are simple to use, which sounds redundant but is not true of all programming languages and environments.
+Complexity is available, but only if the programmer seeks it out.